googlemaps-samples/android-samples/README.md

 --------------

 See each sample for pre-requisites.
-All require an updated versions of the Android build tools and the Android support repository.
+All require up-to-date versions of the Android build tools and the Android support repository.

 Getting Started
 ---------------